-Hosted and produced by by OPB’s Aaron Scott in collaboration with 30 Minutes West (“Bundyville,” “Outside Podcast”) and with original music by the singer-songwriter Laura Gibson, “Timber Wars” is a seven-part podcast series from Oregon Public Broadcasting.
-Episodes are available on Apple Podcasts, Spotify, the NPR One app and at opb.org.
+Hosted and produced by OPB’s Aaron Scott in collaboration with 30 Minutes West (“Bundyville,” “Outside Podcast”), and with original music by the singer-songwriter Laura Gibson, “Timber Wars” is a seven-part podcast series from Oregon Public Broadcasting that tells the behind-the-scenes story of how a small group of activists and scientists turned the fight over ancient trees and the spotted owl into one of the biggest environmental conflicts of the 20th century.
+Episodes are available on Apple Podcasts, Spotify, the NPR One app and most other podcast apps.

 Related: ‘Timber Wars’ episode 3: The owl

 AARON SCOTT, HOST: It’s almost like Jerry Franklin’s fate was sealed the moment his parents gave him his middle name: Forest.

 AARON: What’s the story behind your middle name?

 JERRY FRANKLIN: My mother used to talk about how when I was born there was a forest fire threatening the town that I was born in.
 And I guess maybe, you know, Forest sounds like a good name.

 AARON: His dad worked for a paper mill in Camas, Washington.

 JERRY: Oh, Yeah.
 And I worked there too.
 So I’m a timber industry kid.

 AARON: But Jerry knew he wasn’t meant to work inside, ever since his family’s camping trips to the Columbia National Forest, now called the Gifford Pinchot.

 JERRY: And I was playing in these big tree and swinging from the vine maples.
 And I discovered that people got paid to work in the forest.
 And I thought that’s what I want to do.